Clive Jacobs: Holiday Autos Group

-In 1988 he co-founded Holiday Autos Group, the first car rental broker in Europe, and one of the first travel companies to offer a pre-bookable pre-paid fully inclusive product that was guaranteed in price.
-The company also claimed to be the first to offer a late deals car hire website.
+In 1988, Clive Jacobs co-founded the Holiday Autos Group, which was the first car rental broker in Europe and one of the earliest travel companies to provide a pre-bookable, pre-paid, fully inclusive product that was guaranteed in price.
+The company also claimed to be the pioneer in offering a late deals car hire website.
 Backed by ECI Ventures Jacobs bought out his partners in 1995.
 Jacobs went on to sell Holiday Autos to lastminute.com for £43 million in 2003.

 Travel Weekly Group

 In 2009, Jacobs founded Travel Weekly Group and acquired Travel Weekly and its associated brands, websites and events from Reed Business Information.

-In 2012 he added to the portfolio with the acquisition of The Caterer (formerly Caterer and Hotelkeeper) also from Reed Business Information.
-In 2016 he launched the umbrella brand Jacobs Media Group.
-He is chairman and majority owner of the group, which employs around 100 people based in Victoria, London.
+In 2012, Clive Jacobs expanded his portfolio with the acquisition of The Caterer (formerly Caterer and Hotelkeeper) from Reed Business Information.
+Subsequently, in 2016, he launched the umbrella brand Jacobs Media Group.
+Jacobs serves as the chairman and majority owner of the group, which employs approximately 100 people based in Victoria, London.